eliashaeussler/phpunit-attributes/docs/attributes/forbids-constant.md

 ## Configuration

-By default, test cases requiring defined constants are skipped.
+By default, test cases forbidding defined constants are skipped.
 However, this behavior can be configured by using the `handleDefinedConstants` extension parameter.
 If set to `fail`, test cases with defined constants will fail (defaults to `skip`):